focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 date = 2024-04-28T13:00:10Z
 +++

+## TL;DR

+I made a split ergonomic keyboard called the kipra v1 using a generator tool called [ergogen](https://ergogen.cache.works).

+## Introduction

 I've built a new split ergonomic mechanical keyboard called the "kipra".
 My daily driver for most of the past year has been a sofle choc, which is overall quite good and adequate for my current needs.
 However, I wanted to make something even more tailored to my specific preferences in terms of features and hand shape.
 The sofle was kind of bought on a whim when the vendor had a business closing sale so it had a bunch of stuff I wouldn't choose starting from scratch.

 ## Requirements

-After going pretty far toward the end of the distribution for [custom scooped and tented split keyboards](https://peterlyons.com/problog/2021/06/squeezebox-keyboard-v2105/), I was in the mood for something much more portable, durable, replaceable, and generally pragmatic.
+After going pretty far toward the end of the distribution for [custom scooped and tented split keyboards](https://peterlyons.com/problog/2021/06/squeezebox-keyboard-v2105/), I was in the mood for something much more **portable, durable, replaceable, and generally pragmatic**.
 Tenting is a real pain for this, and I have been using my sofle flat for a year with no RSI pain, so I felt confident I could abandon tenting at least for now and hope I stay pain-free.

-I also wanted the thumb arc way lower and further inward than almost any other keyboard I have seen.
+I also wanted the **thumb arc way lower and further inward** than almost any other keyboard I have seen.
 I find tucking my thumb under my palm quite uncomfortable and I don't understand why so many designs put thumb keys under the palm.
 So I wanted my innermost thumb key just at the edge of my palm and an arc away from there.
 I also like to thwack my thumb keys with my thumb knuckle, not the tip, so positioned the thumb arc accordingly.

-I wanted dedicated modifier keys.
+I wanted **dedicated modifier** keys.
 I have tried home row mods and all the tweaking to try to make them work and I don't like them.
 I type dvorak which has tons of rolls on the home row and that makes home row mods even trickier.
 So 4 dedicated modifier keys per hand.
 I also wanted to try putting the modifier row at the bottom vs my sofle layout which has them on the top row.
 Mods on the top row requires shifting my whole arm and losing home row, but I can  curl my fingers enough to reach the bottom row without a full reposition so I think it will be better, but time will tell.

 I don't want a pinky reach column as it's an RSI risk, so I eliminated that column entirely in comparison to my sofle.

 I didn't want anything fancy or fragile.
 Just the basics.
 No rotary encoders, no LEDs, no screens, no pointing devices, etc. Just a basic keyboard I could rely on and toss in a bag without snapping any parts off.

 Thus I introduce to you **The Kipra Keyboard: It's kinda [pragmatic.**](pragmatic.**.md)

+- Use a PCB and have the keys on a flat plane
+- Nothing but switches
+- Don't bother with any tenting
+- Add a few extra keys to solve the modifier problem
+- Make it wired so it's reliable

 So in summary: